At bonkers.ie we know that switching saves. And switching your mortgage can really save. So what are the steps involved in switching?

 What are the steps involved in switching your mortgage?

 The documents.
-Get in touch with your new bank and submit your application.
+Get in touch with your new bank to request a mortgage switching pack and then submit your application.
 Alternatively you can also switch mortgage through a broker.
 Remember that you'll need to provide documentation such as:

 - Proof of address: such as a recent household bill in your name.
 To be accepted most bills will need to be dated within the past three months.

 - Proof of your income: including your latest P60 and at least three recent pay slips.

 - Evidence of how you manage your money: you’ll be asked to provide a copy of your current account statement for the previous six months.
 If you have any loans or credit cards, you’ll need to provide statements for these also.

 - Evidence of any savings you might have.

 - Employment status: your new lender will want information and proof as to what type of employment contract you are on.
 For example, permanent, contract, full-time, part-time etc.

 - House valuation.
 You'll need to get an up-to-date valuation of your home.
 This is so that your new lender knows how big your mortgage is in relation to the price of your house or apartment and therefore how much equity you have.
 The more equity the better.
 The fee will be around €150 and the lender you're looking to switch to will give you the name of an approved valuer.